-And it had been, of course, during the days following the aforesaid action, on October 22, that Private Belbin and his draft from Rouen had reported...to duty...with the Newfoundland Battalion at the Bernafay Wood Camp.
+And it had been, of course, during the days following the aforesaid action, on October 22, that Private Brown and his draft from Rouen had reported...to duty...with the Newfoundland Battalion at the Bernafay Wood Camp.

-On October 30, the Newfoundland unit was to be ordered to retire to rear positions away from the Gueudecourt area.
-It had been serving continuously in front-line and support positions - with time spent in road repair and construction - for some three weeks.
+Eight days after Private Brown's arrival at the afore-mentioned Bernafay Wood Camp, on October 30 the Newfoundland unit was on its way towards rear positions away from the Gueudecourt area where the Newfoundlanders were now to spend two weeks in the area of the community of Ville-sous-Corbie, re-enforcing and reorganizing.

-The Newfoundlanders were now to spend two weeks withdrawn to the area of Ville-sous-Corbie, re-enforcing and reorganizing.
-It was not to be until November 15 that the Battalion started to wend its way back to the front lines where it was to arrive just two days later.
+By that October 30, the Battalion had been serving almost continuously in front-line and support positions for three weeks less a day.
+It was now not to be until November 15 that the Newfoundlanders were to commence wending their way back to the front lines.

-From the fourth week of that November of 1916 the Newfoundland unit was now to continue its watch in and out of the trenches of the Somme - not without casualties - during the late fall and early winter.
-It would be a period to be subsequently broken by another several weeks spent in Corps Reserve during the Christmas season, encamped well behind the lines and in close proximity to the city of Amiens.
+Back in the forward area on or about November 17, the Newfoundland unit continued its watch in and out of the trenches of the Somme - not without casualties - during the next few weeks of the late autumn.

+It would be a period to then be interrupted by several weeks spent in Corps Reserve during the Christmas season, encamped well behind the lines, in close proximity and to the south-west of the city of Amiens.
+The unit began to retire - apart from the two-hundred fifty ordered to serve in working-parties - on December 11-12.

-(Right below: A typical British Army Camp during rather inclement winter conditions somewhere on the Continent - from a vintage post-card)
+(Right above: A typical British Army Camp during rather inclement winter conditions somewhere on the Continent - from a vintage post-card)

-The Christmas festivities of that 1916 having been completed - turkey dinner washed down with...real ale...apparently - it was not to be until a further sixteen days had passed, January 11, that the Newfoundland Battalion would be ordered out of Corps Reserve and from its lodgings at Camps en Amienois to make its way on foot to the town of Airaines.
+The Christmas festivities of 1916 having concluded - turkey dinner washed down with...real ale...apparently - it was not to be until January 11 that the Newfoundland Battalion would be ordered out of Corps Reserve and from its lodgings at Camps en Amienois to make its way on foot to the town of Airaines.

-From the railway station there it then entrained for the small town of Corbie where it thereupon would take over billets which it had already occupied for a short period only two months before.
+From the railway station there the unit then entrained for the small town of Corbie where it thereupon would take over billets which it had already occupied for a short period only two months before.
 Days later again the unit continued its progress back up to the forward area and to...active service.